askossivi/devops-code-challenge/README.md

     docker build -t devtraining/client-frontend:v1.0.0 .
     docker push devtraining/client-frontend:v1.0.0

+# Infrastructure as Code (IaC) WITH Terraform

- There are two folders (State-backen/ and Infrastructure/) that contain terraform syntax.
+ There are two folders (State-backen/ and Infrastructure/) that contain the terraform synthax needed for this deployment

 # Creating the State Locking resources from the folder "State-backend/"
 This folder contains terraform syatax when run will create an s3 bucket, a DynamoDB table for state locking used later in the Infrastructure folder to maintain the terraform.tfstate file concistency, and a KMS alias used for the s3  bucket server side encryption_configuration.